htomaka/ng-starter/README.md

 ## Generator

 All components follow the same structure.
-We automated that tedious task of creating component folders with a light Yeoman-like generator built with [Plop](https://github.com/amwmedia/plop).
+We automated creation of component folders with a light Yeoman-like generator built with [Plop](https://github.com/amwmedia/plop).

 To create a new component, run `npm run generator` and follow instructions on screen.
 Available options are `type ['component', 'container']` and `name`